XpiritBV/AzureFunctionsWorkshop/lessons/prerequisites.md

 From within the repository, click on the `Code` button and select `Open with Codespaces`.
 This will spin up a new environment for you, and you can start working on the workshop when it has finished provisioning.

-Be sure to stop the Codespace when you are done, to avoid unnecessary costs.
+Be sure to stop (and delete) the Codespace when you are done, to avoid unnecessary costs.

 > Note: when you are using a codespace, Azurite is running along the dotnet image.
 You will need to use a different connection string in this case: `DefaultEndpointsProtocol=http;AccountName=devstoreaccount1;AccountKey=Eby8vdM02xNOcqFlqUwJPLlmEtlCDXJ1OUzFT50uSRZ6IFsuFq2UVErCz4I6tq/K1SZFPTOtr/KBHBeksoGMGw==;BlobEndpoint=http://azurite:10000/devstoreaccount1;QueueEndpoint=http://azurite:10001/devstoreaccount1;TableEndpoint=http://azurite:10002/devstoreaccount1;`

+> Note: To invoke the command palette, you can use <kbd>F1</kbd> as well.

+> Note: Remember that you are running inside VM, it will expose a port (`7071`) to the outside world, so you get a remote url you can use.
+So consider what `localhost` is relative to your own machine.

 ## Azure